Sarah-Ribeiro/Sarah-Ribeiro/README.md

-👋 Hi my name is Sarah Ribeiro, I have 16 years old and actually I'm a Frontend Developer.
+👋 Hi my name is Sarah Ribeiro, I have 16 years old and actually I'm a FullStack Developer.

-👀 I knowledges about Javascript, NodeJs and ReactJs
+👀 I knowledges about Java, Spring Boot and ReactJS

 My email to contact: sarahribeirodasilva0912@gmail.com